 Using these factors, two-door coupes are typically more expensive to insure than a four-door sedan, but this isn’t true all of the time since insurance companies rating systems and vehicle rating classifications do differ.

-For an example of the difference in costs, we ran a quick quote for a 30-year-old single male living in Edmond, Okla.,for both a 2012 Honda Civic sedan and coupe.
-We chose bodily injury liability limits of $50,000 per person, $100,000 per accident and $50,000 for property damage liability (50/100/50 coverage) and carrying collision and comprehensive insurance coverages with $500 deductibles each.
+For an example of the difference in costs, we ran a quick quote for a 30-year-old single male living in Edmond, Okla.,for a 2012 Honda Civic sedan and a coupe.
+We chose bodily injury liability limits of $50,000 per person, $100,000 per accident, and $50,000 for property damage liability (50/100/50 coverage) and carrying collision and comprehensive insurance coverages with $500 deductibles each.

 The sedan came back with a rate of $1,626 a year and the coupe $1,838, so the coupe in this rate comparison was more expensive by $212 per year.

-If you are shopping around for a new car and a Honda is at the top of your list, you’re in luck.
-We’ve already done some of the heavy lifting for you.
+If you are shopping for a new car and a Honda is at the top of your list, you’re in luck.
+We’ve already done some of the heavy liftings for you.
 We have complied auto insurance rate comparisons for several 2012 Honda models here.

 We also have gathered information specifically on the 2012 Honda Civic, which includes car insurance comparison rates for it and its competitors.

 Your car insurance rates will differ above or on the Honda pages because your premium will be based on your location, driving record, annual mileage, and other important rating factors.

 I’d encourage you to get free car insurance rates quotes before purchasing your new vehicle, whether it’s a Honda coupe, sedan, or totally different car.
 This way, when you head to the dealership to purchase your car there are no surprises on how much your car insurance premium will be.

 — Penny Gusner contributed to this story.